AxisCommunications/acap-computer-vision-sdk-examples/object-detector-python/README.md

 Lastly, there is a third container that holds the deep learning model, which is put into a volume that is accessible to the other two images.

-**larod-inference server**\
+**acap runtime**\
-Uses larod service in the camera firmware with model in docker image `axisecp/acap-dl-models:ssdlite-mobilenet-v2`
+Uses larod service in the camera firmware with the model you provide in your docker image

 The docker image containing the model has a layout as shown below.
 What model to use is specified by path in the docker-compose file.